ChauhanRutvik001/ADS/POSTMAN_USAGE_GUIDE.md

 2. Verify the `dynamicResponses` variable has been populated correctly
 3. Check the quiz format in the database using the provided verification scripts
 4. Examine the application logs for detailed error information

+### Missing Detailed Results

+If you're not seeing detailed results in the submission response:

+1. Run the `test-quiz-submission-results.js` script to diagnose the issue
+2. Check that the questions in the quiz have proper `correctAnswer` values
+3. Verify that the server logs don't show any parsing errors for the detailed_results field
+4. Make sure your submissions contain valid questionId values that match the quiz

 ## Testing with Real Data